neelsmith/CitableCorpusAnalysis.jl/docs/src/index.md

 > *Tokenize and analyze a citable text corpus*.

-There are many ways to model a text corpus.  `CitableCorpusAnalysis` integrates the models from these Julia modules:
+There are many ways to model a text corpus.  `CitableCorpusAnalysis` integrates models from these Julia modules:

 - `Corpus` in `TextAnalysis`
 - `CitableTextCorpus` in `CitableCorpus`